-- (1) Disability Income
+(1) Disability Income

 - (a) Interest.
-The maximum interest rate for claim reserves is specified in Appendix A.

-- (b) Morbidity.

-- (i) For individual disability income claims incurred on or after [January 1, 2005], the minimum standards with respect to morbidity are those specified in Appendix A except that, at the option of the insurer, assumptions regarding claim termination rates for the period less than two (2) years from the date of disablement may be based on the insurer's experience, if such experience is considered credible, or upon other assumptions designed to place a sound value on the liabilities. - (ii) For individual disability income claims incurred prior to January 1, 2005 each insurer may elect which of the following to use as the minimum morbidity standard for claim reserves: - (I) The minimum morbidity standard in effect for claim reserves as of the date the claim was incurred, or - (II) The standards as defined in Item (i) applied to all open claims.
-Once an insurer elects to calculate reserves for all open claims on the standard defined in Item (i), all future valuations must be on that basis. - (iii) For group long term disability income claims incurred on or after January 1, 2014, the minimum standards with respect to morbidity are based on the 2012 GLTD termination table or subsequent table with considerations of: - (I) The insurer's own experience computed in accordance with Actuarial Guidelines [XX], and - (II) An adjustment to include an own experience measurement margin derived in accordance with Actuarial Guidelines [XX] and, - (III) A credibility factor derived in accordance with Actuarial Guidelines [XX] - (iv) For group long term disability income claim incurred on or after January 1, 2005, but before January 1, 2014, and group disability income claims incurred on or after January 1, 2005 that are not group long term disability income, the minimum standards with respect to morbidity are those specified in Appendix A except that, at the option of the insurer:
+The maximum interest rate for claim reserves is specified in Appendix A. - (b) Morbidity. - (i) For individual disability income claims incurred on or after [January 1, 2005], the minimum standards with respect to morbidity are those specified in Appendix A, except that, at the option of the insurer, assumptions regarding claim termination rates for the period less than two (2) years from the date of disablement may be based on the insurer's experience, if such experience is considered credible, or upon other assumptions designed to place a sound value on the liabilities. - (ii) For individual disability income claims incurred prior to January 1, 2005 each insurer may elect which of the following to use as the minimum morbidity standard for claim reserves: - (I) The minimum morbidity standard in effect for claim reserves as of the date the claim was incurred, or - (II) The standards as defined in Item (i) applied to all open claims.
+Once an insurer elects to calculate reserves for all open claims on the standard defined in Item (i), all future valuations must be on that basis. - (iii) For group long term disability income claims incurred on or after October 1, 2014, and before the date specified in Paragraph 2, the minimum standards with respect to morbidity may be based on the 2012 GLTD termination table or subsequent table with considerations of: - (I) The insurer's own experience computed in accordance with Actuarial Guidelines [XX], and - (II) An adjustment to include an own experience measurement margin derived in accordance with Actuarial Guidelines [XX] and, - (III) A credibility factor derived in accordance with Actuarial Guidelines [XX] - (2) Subject to the conditions in this Section, the 2012 GLTD or subsequent table with considerations outlined in Paragraph (1) shall be used in determining minimum standards with respect to morbidity for group long term disability claims incurred on or after October 1, 2016. - (iv) For group long term disability income claims incurred on or after January 1, 2005, but before the effective date selected by the company in Item (iii), and group disability income claims incurred on or after January 1, 2005 that are not group long term disability income, the minimum standards with respect to morbidity are those specified in Appendix A except that, at the option of the insurer: